This post is in response to an opinion piece from philly.com, you can read the article here

-One of the reasons people don’t want to come into your city to spend money is because there’s no place to park.
+One of the reasons people don’t want to come to your city to spend money is because there’s no place to park.

-Admittedly there are rogue operators in the towing industry, as is the case with every industry, even (Journalism???)
+Admittedly there are rogue tow truck operators in the towing industry, as is the case with every industry, even (Journalism???)

 But most tow truck operators provide a great service to the community.
 They clear the roads of hazards, namely vehicles left abandoned and motor vehicle accidents.
 These services help thousands of motorists every year, keeping them rear-ending other motorist while they’re busy craning their necks, just to get a look.

 In the case of Private Party Impounds, and illegal parking, tow truck operators give property owners (the people who pay the mortgages, real estate taxes, and who have invested time and money for the privilege of being able to serve consumers by providing a place where goods and services can be purchased) the ability to have unwanted, illegally parked vehicles removed from their lots or spaces designated for their businesses.

 While I agree that rogue operators need to be kept in check and punished for operating outside the law, I believe you are doing a disservice to your community when you disparage the entire towing industry.
 Which is evidenced by your tone and the words that you use.